 Do I wish that I could pick up and move to Italy tomorrow?
 Absolutely.
 I crave the simpler lifestyle, the slower pace and the connection to culture, community and a passionate life that can only be found in that magical place.
 And someday I hope that my dream will become a reality.
 Until then, I will dream of the church bells that echo off of the canals in Venice each morning.
 I will remember the people I met in Rome who all spoke of how family is “the most important thing.”
 I will remember the foods in Tuscany that were created with love and patience, with ingredients taken right from the earth.
 I will recall nature’s new growth through the cracks of majestic ruins thousands of years old, and the way Italians equate that with the cycle of life.
 I will long for the way everyone there wants to hug and feed you, or to share a glass of wine and conversation as the sun sets and the community gathers in the local piazza.
 These dreams and memories motivate and inspire me.
 They make me remember that a world is waiting for me, hopefully to welcome me home one day.
 Until then I will work and rebuild, making the most of the gifts I have right here.
 The moral of the story?
 When life hands you lemons, make limoncello.

 * Side note: While I have personally encountered many stories of divorce in which single mothers face the above mentioned issues I, in no way, mean to imply that all divorced mothers fit the above description.
-Sadly, though, too many do.
-Additionally, men are also often the victims of unfair treatment during a divorce.
+Men are also, often the victims of unfair treatment during a marriage and/or divorce.
 In either of these cases, reinvention and recovery are long and challenging processes and the individuals involved need and deserve support.